Saturday, June 28, 2014

 Summer Flounder Behind the Rollers

 Most of the flounder inhabit the outer slope of the outer bar behind the first breakers.
 Some will be closer to the beach, and fewer will be in the depths.
-The typical pier is 600 feet long; expect most of the founder fishing within the first 300 feet.
+The piers are about 600 feet and longer; expect most of the founder fishing within the first 300 feet.
 You can cast parallel to the wave formations and sometimes see a flounder hit in clear water.

 Shrimp and cut bait strips rigged on a size 1 bend hook tied to 30 inches of 12 to 14-pound test leader attached to a bead chain sinker work effectively.
 I like to use one ounce, but most anglers use two-ounce sinkers and do fine.
 Fluke don’t easily drop the bait, although the beak-like configuration of the mouth does mean frequently missed hits.